merteldem1r/array-modifier-app/README.md

-# Array Modifier Console App Using C
+# Array Modifier App Using C

 ## Description

-**The Array Modifier Console App** is a modular C project, which involves manipulate and analyze arrays that dynamically allocated on the heap and additionally scaling the performance of each manipulation.
-Users can interact with the program through a terminal, where they can perform various operations like displaying, searching, sorting, appending, and performing basic statistical analyzes on arrays.
+**The Array Modifier Console App** is a modular C project, which involves **manipulate** and **analyze** Arrays that dynamically allocated on the Heap and **scaling the performance** of each manipulation.
+Users can interact with the program through a terminal; where they can perform various operations like **core, search, sorting, statistical and transformation** method analyzes on arrays.

 ## What is Used

-* **C Language:** Functionality and manipulations.
+* **C Language:** Functionality and manipulation methods.
+Modularity, data-structures, pointers, macros and much more.
 * **CMake:** Cross-platform build automation.
 * **Git:** Version control and collaboration.